tschamm/boschshc-hass/README.md

 * Intrusion Detection Control (Alarm Control Panel)
 * Scenarios (as service)

+# Installation

+For installation, follow these steps to add Bosch Smart Home devices to `HomeAssistant`.

+1. Install bosch_shc custom component
+2. Generate a certificate/key pair
+3. Register a new client on the SHC device
+4. Configure bosch_shc integration in HA.

+1.)
+To install `bosch_shc` as custom component, inside your HA configuration directory create a new folder called  `custom_components`.
+This is the folder that Home Assistant will look at when looking for custom code.
+Install the custom component there:
+Just copy paste the content of the `boschshc-hass/bosch_shc` folder in your  `config/custom_components`  directory.
+As example, you will get the  `entity.py`  file in the following path:  `config/custom_components/bosch_shc/entity.py`.
+Afterwards, restart `HomeAssistant`.

+2.) + 3.)
+Follow the [official guide](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/postman#register-a-new-client-to-the-bosch-smart-home-controller) for setting up a new SSL certificate public / private key pair and for registering this certificate on the Bosch SHC step by step.
+As a result, you obtained a generated SSL certificate key pair which is registered for accessing and controlling the SHC.

+4.)
+For configuration of `bosch_shc` custom component, follow the steps described in [configuration](#configuration).
+During configuration, you have to enter the obtained credentials from step 2.) by providing the path to your public and private key pair of your SSL certificate.

 # Configuration

 Configuration of the component `bosch_shc` is done via config flow mechanism, either by `zeroconf` detection or by manual configuration: